Education

 Recent Publications

-Brouwer, Darren and Berkelaar, Edward.
-2017.
+Brouwer, D. and Berkelaar, E. 2017.
 Water Quality Monitoring of the Chedoke Creek Watershed.
 Hamilton Harbour Watershed (including Cootes Paradise) Research and Monitoring Workshop, Royal Botanical Gardens, Hamilton, Ontario, February 22, 2017.

-Berkelaar, Edward, VanderHout, Janelle, and Brouwer, Darren.
-2016.
+Berkelaar, E., VanderHout, J., and Brouwer, D. 2016.
 Water Quality of the Chedoke Creek Subwatershed.
 Hamilton Harbour Watershed (including Cootes Paradise) Research and Monitoring Workshop, Hamilton Conservation Authority, Hamilton, Ontario, February 25, 2016.

 Berkelaar, E. 2015.
 Nitrogen Regained: Fertilizer, Explosives and Waterfalls.
-Inaugural address, November 12, 2015, Redeemer University College. (advance to 6:55 to skip introductions)
+Inaugural address, Redeemer University, Hamilton, ON, November 12, 2015.

 Renkema, H., Koopmans, A, Hale, B., and Berkelaar, E. 2015.
 Uptake kinetics of thallium and potassium differ between wheat and canola.
 Environ.
 Sci.
 Pollut.
 Res.
 22: 2166-2174.